Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Proof of Theorems 1.1 and 1.3

 {\bf Proof of Theorem 1.3}.
 Let $(\mathcal{O},g_0)$ be a compact Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.
-By Theorem 3.9 we can construct an $(r,\delta)$-surgical solution to the Ricci flow starting with $(\mathcal{O}, g_0)$, which becomes extinct in finite time.
-Recall that each point in any component that is removed in the process of surgery is contained in a canonical neighborhood, so by the definition of canonical neighborhood and Proposition 3.2, each such component is diffeomorphic to a spherical orbifold or a weak connected sum of at most two spherical orbifolds with at most isolated singularities.
-By the surgery procedure, at any singular time, the pre-surgery orbifold is diffeomorphic to a connected sum among the post-surgery orbifold and the removed components.
-Now Theorem 1.3 follows. {$\Box$}
+By Theorem \ref{thm 4.11} we can construct an $(r,\delta)$-surgical solution to the Ricci flow starting with $(\mathcal{O}, g_0)$, which becomes extinct in finite time.
+Recall that each point in any component that is removed in the process of surgery is contained in a canonical neighborhood, so by the surgery procedure, definition of canonical neighborhood, and Proposition \ref{prop 4.3}, each such component is diffeomorphic to a spherical orbifold or a weak connected sum of at most two spherical orbifolds with at most isolated singularities which admits a metric with positive isotropic curvature.
+Now Theorem 1.3 follows from Lemma \ref{lem 5.1}. {$\Box$}

-*{0.4cm}
+*{0.2cm}

 {\bf Proof of Theorem 1.1}.
 Compare the proof of the Main Theorem in \cite{CTZ}.
-Let $(M, g_0)$ satisfy the assumption of Theorem 1.1.
-From the proof of Theorem 1.3 we see that $M$ is diffeomorphic to a connected sum of a finite number of orbifolds (called components) each of which is diffeomorphic to a spherical orbifold with at most isolated singularities or a weak connected sum of at most two spherical orbifolds with at most isolated singularities (see the proof of Proposition 3.2).
+Let a Riemannian manifold $(M, g_0)$ satisfy the assumption of Theorem 1.1.
+From Theorem 1.3 we see that $M$ is diffeomorphic to a connected sum of a finite number of orbifolds, called components, where each component admits a metric with positive isotropic curvature, and is diffeomorphic to either a spherical orbifold with at most isolated singularities or a weak connected sum of at most two spherical orbifolds with at most isolated singularities.
 We denote these components by $\mathcal{O}_1, \mathcal{O}_2, \cdot\cdot\cdot, \mathcal{O}_k$.
+Note that if a component is a smooth manifold, from the proof of Proposition \ref{prop 4.3} we know that it is diffeomorphic to a spherical manifold or the total space of an orbifiber bundle over $\mathbb{S}^1$ or $\mathcal{I}$ with generic fiber diffeomorphic to $\mathbb{S}^{n-1}/\Gamma$ (here $\Gamma$ may be trivial).